Jump to:

 Imaging

 Diagnostic imaging is typically not needed.
 If x-ray imaging of the lumbar spine or pelvis is required, it should be discussed with the obstetrician.
-Radiographs are contraindicated.
+Radiographs are not performed unless medically necessary.
 In certain circumstances, in the third trimester, an obstetrician may allow a medically necessary radiograph.
 Magnetic resonance imaging (MRI) may be performed if advanced treatments, such as epidural steroid injection or surgery, are being considered.

 Diagnostic ultrasound is an attractive imaging modality due to its relative safety during pregnancy.
 Ultrasound can be useful in diagnosing musculoskeletal conditions such as tenosynovitis as well as mononeuropathies such as CTS with known diagnostic criteria by ultrasound.

 A lower limb compression ultrasound can be completed to assess for DVT.
-Computed tomography angiography may be done to assess for PE.
+Computed tomography angiography may be done to evaluate for PE.

-MRI of the brain may be done for a clinical suspicion of stroke, distinguishing osteoporosis versus osteonecrosis, AVM or aneurysm assessment.
+MRI of the brain may be done for clinical suspicion of stroke, distinguishing osteoporosis versus osteonecrosis, AVM, or aneurysm assessment.

 Early predictions of outcomes